aiven/aiven-operator/docs/docs/api-reference/clickhousegrant.md

 ## ClickhouseGrant {: #ClickhouseGrant }

-ClickhouseGrant is the Schema for the ClickhouseGrants API.
+ClickhouseGrant is the Schema for the ClickhouseGrants API

+!!!
+Warning "Ambiguity in the `GRANT` syntax"

+    Due to [an ambiguity](https://github.com/aiven/ospo-tracker/issues/350) in the `GRANT` syntax in Clickhouse, you should not have users and roles with the same name.
+It is not clear if a grant refers to the user or the role.

 **Required**